 “Seven times to Ise and three times to Kumano, Ise ni Nanatabi Kumano ni Sando“

 Walking through the wooden torii gate and across the Ujibashi bridge into the Shrine complex, along the long gravel path with the sound of the crunching of gravel underfoot, the birds singing and the breeze… marvelling at the enormous cedar trees and simplicity of the wooden shrine buildings, feeling completely encompassed by nature.
 It’s easy to understand why in ancient times people came from all over Japan to visit and pray at this shrine and they still do today.

-Feeling energised from tree-hugging 😉 I walked back to the tourist office outside Geku (the outer shrine) and met Nakamura-san who handed me an A4 sheet of my rough plan turned into a complete plan with all accommodation booked!
-I think I was expecting to be handed a list of possible accommodation options that I would call and make the bookings myself, but he said he was ashamed that there wasn’t any information in English and he wanted to try and rectify this, so my 7 day plan could become an example plan for future people wanting to walk this route.
-What a great person to meet, thank you so much Nakamura-san!
+Feeling energised from tree-hugging I walked back to the tourist office and met Nakamura-san who handed me an A4 sheet of my rough plan turned into a complete plan with all accommodation booked!
+I was expecting to possibly be handed a list of accommodation options that I would call and make the bookings myself, Nakamura-san explained he was ashamed there wasn’t any information in English and wanted to try and rectify this, so my 7 day plan could become an example plan for future people walking the route.
+What a great person to meet, thank you Nakamura-san!

-Feeling excited, I left the Tourist Office and went to the family mart convenience store to photocopy the map-book I’d been given – it’s an A4 sized book and too cumbersome to be holding while walking so by photocopying it I can have each day’s section in my shoulder bag and it will be easier to pull out and look at.
-I then went back to the guesthouse and my luck continued when I was offered Japanese curry for dinner by another guest who had made a huge dinner for everyone staying there, it was a great night.
+Feeling excited, I left the Tourist Office and went to the family mart convenience store to photocopy the map-book I’d been given – it’s A4 and too cumbersome to hold while walking, so by photocopying it I can have each day’s section folded up in my pocket.
+I then went back to the guesthouse and my luck continued when I was offered Japanese curry for dinner by another guest who had made a huge dinner for everyone, it was a great night.